top of page

 Poetry Editor

 Addie Mahmassani is a poet and historian originally from the East Coast and now based in the Bay Area.
-She holds a PhD in American Studies from Rutgers University and an MFA in Poetry from San José State University.
+She completed a PhD in American Studies at Rutgers University and will finish an MFA in poetry from San José State University in spring 2025.
 Her first book, a feminist history of the American folk revival, is forthcoming with University of Iowa Press.
 She covers Arts & Entertainment for Metro Silicon Valley and other Bay Area papers.
 Her writing has appeared in Catamaran, Reed Magazine, Visual Anthropology Review, and other publications.
 In her free time, she surfs and sings.

 Dion O'Reilly